zubayrrr/zubayrali.in/content/contact.md

 layout: "contact"
 ---

-Have a question you want answered?
-Is there something you would like me to write about on the blog?
-Just use the form below to reach out to me.
-If you are asking about a particular blog entry, please share the URL of the entry you are asking about.
+Got a burning question or an awesome topic for the blog?
+Just hit me up using the form below!
+If it's about a specific blog post, don't forget to drop the URL so I know which one you're talking about.
+Let's make some magic together!